 Neuropathy or nerve dysfunction.
 It appears as a result of the disruption of the nerve fibers caused by illness or injury.
 There are several types of this disease, depending on the location of the damaged nerve and diseases caused by dysfunction.
 Reasons for neuropathy can be caused by a wide range of diseases, injuries, infectious diseases, as well as lack the vitamins in the body.

-By the way, in The Neuropathy Solution book described very effective treatments for neuropathy at home.
-There is a link to download this book at the bottom of the page.
-Dr. Randall C. Labrum’s guide has everything that can help you to defeat this disease.
+By the way, in the Neuropathy Solution program described very effective treatments for neuropathy at home.
+There is a link to download this guide at the bottom of the page.
+Dr. Randall C. Labrum’s manual has everything that can help you to defeat this disease.